RC Elementary | Successful Anti-Bullying Program for Elementary

-Our Elementary presentations are fun, funny, and maybe a little bit rowdy.
+Our successful anti-bullying programs for elementary schools are fun, funny, and maybe a little bit rowdy.
 Don’t be alarmed if there’s an occasional spike in volume – it’s all part of the plan.
 And don’t be surprised if a quiet student finds their voice, or former enemies become friends, or if there’s a surge of helping hands at cleanup time.
 That’s just the plan, doing its thing.

-Social emotional learning principles like kindness and compassion are the foundation of mental health, behavior management, and creating schools that are free from bullying and violence.
-By engaging the youngest among us in activities that support positive behavior, we have an opportunity to lean out into the future, and shape the world to come.
+Foundational skills like kindness and compassion are the cornerstone of mental health, behavior management, and creating schools that are free from bullying and violence.
+By engaging the youngest among us in activities that support positive behavior, we have an opportunity to lean out into the future and shape the world to come.

-Rachel’s Challenge Elementary School packages provide activities, lessons, and age-appropriate content based on the life and writings of Rachel Scott, who deliberately reached out to others with kind words and actions, making a huge impact on their lives.
+Rachel’s Challenge’s anti-bullying programs for elementary schools provide activities, lessons, and age-appropriate content based on the life and writings of Rachel Scott, who deliberately reached out to others with kind words and actions, making a huge impact on their lives.

 Packages offer both digital and on-site options to allow program customization and flexibility for your school.
 Our digital and on-site programs are complementary and completely modular.
 A school can implement digital programming as an effective follow-up to sustain the momentum of an on-site presentation, or use digital programming to prepare in advance of an on-site assembly.